Mandela Washington Fellows: Four Years of Global Impact

 Some former participants—including those who have completed the Mandela Washington Fellowship at other U.S. institutions—have chosen to continue their education at the University of Minnesota.

-Two former fellows just received their Master of Development Practice degrees from the Humphrey School last month: June Nkwenge of Uganda, who is a research assistant at the Humphrey School; and Nfamara Dampha from Gambia, who will study climate change as he pursues a PhD at the University.
+Two former fellows received their Master of Development Practice degrees from the Humphrey School in May: June Nkwenge of Uganda, who is a research assistant at the Humphrey School; and Nfamara Dampha from Gambia, who will study climate change as he pursues a PhD at the University.

 A third former fellow, Bobwealth Omontese of Nigeria, is conducting post-doctoral research on cattle reproduction at the University’s College of Veterinary Medicine.

 Other fellows have gone on to study at places like Harvard and Columbia, Benasutti noted.
 She calls them “real change makers,” and said the U.S. benefits from their skills and leadership.

-This year’s cohort arrives at the University of Minnesota this weekend.
-The group (pictured above) includes six medical doctors, another half dozen educators, and leaders of various government agencies and nongovernmental organizations.
+This year’s cohort (pictured above) included six medical doctors, another half dozen educators, and leaders of various government agencies and nongovernmental organizations.

 “Not only is it an opportunity for these young leaders, it’s a wonderful opportunity for our community to get to know people from other countries,” Benasutti said.
 “I believe that public diplomacy isn’t just government to government; it’s person to person.
 We learn a lot from each other, and that should continue.”